 Bring in a General Contractor.

-When hiring a general contractor, you have a licensed and insured professional in charge of all aspects of the project, from beginning to completion.
+When hiring a general contractor for renovations, you have a licensed and insured professional in charge of all aspects of the project, from beginning to completion.
 You get to stay hands-off.

 let’s look at the pros and cons of DIY renovations…